ML4BM-Lab/DeepRBP/README.md

   This text file contains important clinical and biological information about the samples from the TCGA, GTEx, and TARGET datasets.

 ## Data Preprocessing
 In this step, we will load and preprocess the raw data files to prepare input matrices for both TCGA and GTEX datasets.
-Specifically, we will generate and save in `output_dir`:
+Specifically, we will generate and save in `output_dir`, in this case we suggest to save them in `data/training_module/processed`:

 - **RBP expression matrix**: `RBPs_tpm.csv` (in TPM) derived from the gene expression data, with dimensions `n_patients x num_RBPs`.
 - **Transcript expression matrix**: `trans_tpm.csv` (in TPM) with dimensions `n_patients x num_transcripts`.